codejones-hub/plutus/doc/tutorials/contract-testing.rst

 Comparing carefully with the failed test, we see that our strategy is supplying the empty string as the old password (the guess), and the correct password as the new one--so the guess is wrong, and the Ada was not recovered.
-Passing the arguments in the correct order does, indeed, make the tests pass.
+Swapping the two password arguments to ``Guess`` does, at last, make the tests pass.

 For this simple contract, recovering the locked funds is easy--but as we have seen, writing a property that says that it is always possible